 However, Australian data sovereignty rules mandate that this type of log request data is also stored within the country’s borders.

-To help organizations meet both these requirements, Imperva has designed a ground-breaking new network topology for its Cloud WAF architecture and DDoS mitigation solutions that enables unlimited DDoS protection while traffic inspection and request logs are guaranteed to be maintained within Australia’s borders.
+To help organizations meet both these requirements, Imperva has designed a ground-breaking new network topology for its Cloud WAF architecture and DDoS mitigation solutions that enables unlimited DDoS protection while traffic inspection and request logs are kept within Australia’s borders.

 Cloud WAF Data Sovereignty